Ali-RS/jme-vehicles/readme.md

 Package names begin with `com.jayfella.jme.vehicle`

-The source code is compatible with JDK 8.
+Both the source code and the pre-built libraries are compatible with JDK 8.

 The world (and physics-space) coordinate system is: